orellabac/vbscriptmigration/README.md

 Current Progress
 ---------------
+08/15/2019

-At this point I have only created the BuiltIn Functions stubs with JScomments My plan is to create a set of unit tests that take the VBScript input-output and validates equivalence.
+At this point I have implemented 50% of the common VBScript functions and started some validation unit tests.
-But that will take some time.
-I will be updating any progress.
+Some of the tests fail because VBScript had more accuracy on some operations.
+I still do not know how to handle that so for now those tests will fail

+My plans are on finish all the the functions, add documentation and also use some of the common scripts to ease the migration process

 Donation
 -----------